profdiggity/twitter-x-spaces-video/README.md

 ## 📼 Twitter X Spaces Video Overlay Project

 This documentation covers how to generate a shareable waveform video of a Twitter X Space using a custom graphic, waveform visualization, and recorded audio.
 It includes all input/output files, creative assets, and instructions for modifying or reproducing the process.
+Example included is the Twitter X Space by @ArcanumVentures on July 31, 2025. https://x.com/ivycybered/status/1951301246427553983

 ![The final video product on Twitter X](screenshot.png)